-1. In a large bowl, combine the shredded zucchini, egg, ricotta, Chia seeds, basil, red pepper flakes, oregano, salt and pepper.
+1. In a large bowl, combine shredded zucchini, egg, ricotta, chia seeds, basil, red pepper flakes, oregano, salt and pepper.
 Stir to combine.

-2. Drizzle 2 tablespoons olive oil in a saute pan over medium heat.
-Spoon 2 heaping tablespoons of fritter batter in the saute pan to form a round and continue with 2 more rounds.
-Cook the fritters on the first side until golden brown, about 3 minutes.
-Flip over and cook the other side for another 3 minutes.
-Remove the fritters and set aside, add a little more olive oil to the pan, before you begin cooking the next batch of fritters – repeat.
+2. Drizzle 2 tablespoons olive oil in a sauté pan over medium heat.
+Spoon 2 heaping tablespoons of fritter batter in pan to form round, and continue with 2 more rounds.
+Cook fritters on first side until golden brown, about 3 minutes.
+Flip over and cook other side for another 3 minutes.
+Remove fritters and set aside, add a little more olive oil to pan, before you begin cooking next batch of fritters.

-3. In a small bowl, toss the shrimp with the paprika, garlic powder and salt.
-Add the butter to the same saute pan as you cooked the fritters, and place over medium heat.
-When the butter is melted, saute the shrimp for 4 minutes.
-Remove the shrimp from the heat and place 2 shrimp on top of each fritter, along with a little drizzle of butter.
-Serve immediately, enjoy!
+3. In a small bowl, toss shrimp with paprika, garlic powder and salt.
+Add butter to same sauté pan as you cooked fritters, and place over medium heat.
+When butter is melted, sauté shrimp for 4 minutes.
+Remove shrimp from heat and place 2 shrimp on top of each fritter, along with a little drizzle of melted butter from pan.
+Serve immediately.
+Enjoy!